ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.

 * Connection Pool: A Connection Pool hides a set of Connections and Listeners between equivalent Endpoints.
-When used as initiator pool, it automatically maps requests to established Connections or establishes Connections when necessary.
-When used as responder pool, it automatically listens for connections and delivers messages received from these to the application.
+When using an Requestor Pool, it automatically maps requests to established Connections or establishes Connections when necessary.
+When using a Responder pool, it automatically listens for connections and delivers messages received from these to the application.

 ### Pre-Establishment {#preestablishment}